 Whole-grain bread gives this dessert a deeper flavor and more fiber than the traditional version made with white bread.

 In this Latin American dish, skirt steak marinates overnight before it's grilled and served in slices.

 Quick breads are simple to make.
-This recipe uses fruits to sweeten it and carrots to give it a chewy texture.
+This recipe uses fruits for sweetness and carrots for texture.

-This modified carrot cake uses applesauce in place of half the oil, and fat-free cream cheese instead of regular cream cheese.
+Enjoy carrot cake with less guilt.
+This recipe uses applesauce in place of half the oil and fat-free cream cheese in the frosting.

-This nonstarchy vegetable version of mashed potatoes is lower in calories and carbohydrates and a good source of vitamin C and folate.
+Mashed cauliflower is lower in calories and carbohydrates than mashed potatoes.
+It's also a good source of vitamin C and folate.